elysiajs/documentation/docs/validation/schema-type.md

 ---

-These properties should be used in route `hook` and `guard`, Elysia then will validate the request automatically:
+These properties should be provided as the third argument of the route handler to validate the incoming request.

 ```typescript
 import { Elysia, t } from 'elysia'